 If you have a CD player in your barn, there’s nothing better to listen to while grooming your horses, taking care of your tack or, yes, cleanin’ stalls.

-Song samples used with permission
+Song samples in previous versions of this post were used with permission